 The Bank has several business relationships with related parties.
 Transactions with such parties are made in the ordinary course of business and on substantially same terms, including interest and collateral terms, as those prevailing at the time for comparable transactions with unrelated parties.
 These transactions did not involve more than the normal risk of collectability or present other unfavorable conditions.
+The Bank is compliant with existing limits set on related party transactions, and has necessary controls in place to minimize dependency on related parties.
 The Bank's loan transactions are in the ordinary course of business.
 Its loan transactions with certain DOSRIs follow the approval process for loans to DOSRI which include vetting of the RPT Committee.
 Further, these loans are limited to the amount of their unencumbered deposits and book value of their paid-in capital contribution in the Bank and subject to secured and unsecured ceilings pursuant to existing banking regulations.